quasiquoting/knot/knot.md

 ### Putting it All Together

 `process_file` will do everything!
-For nested macro expansion, I arbitrarily decided to do it four times.
+For nested section expansion, I arbitrarily decided to do it four times.
 I'm not concerned about performance and it seems reasonable.